 Inspired by Amsterdam's Bos Park and the German stadtwalder, the first three Community Forests were established in 1989.
 Pioneering work was undertaken to bring together a wide-range of interests in partnerships to agree comprehensive land-use plans, guiding strategic tree planting, whilst conserving & enhancing the wider natural environment (all with a strong community dimension and focused on delivering public benefit).
 Whilst titles for strategic land use planning to deliver public benefits close to where people live have changed, they are essentially reworking Community Forest principles.

 The coherent & strategic planning of the Forest of Avon and the long-term partnership work to create it, have delivered significant public benefits to the Bristol & Avon area.
-It is encouraging that the achievements of the National Programme of Community Forests are increasingly being recognised by national Government, with a number of references to Community Forests in the 25-year Environment Plan.
+The significant achievements of the National Programme of Community Forests are increasingly being recognised by national Government, with a number of references to Community Forests in the 25-year Environment Plan.
 With the huge focus on trees, this should only grow.

 The Forest of Avon Plan